Date: March 29, 2010

 Unified Tag Titles: John Morrison/R-Truth vs. Big Show/Miz

 Sweet GOODNESS there are some pretty ladies there.
 As X said, where are they the rest of the time?
 Yes, the pyro is cool in slow motion.
 Dang Miz’s theme music is awesome.
-Don’t expect a ton of criticism on this show as I thought it kicked all kinds of ass.
+Don’t expect a ton of criticism on this show as I thought it was awesome.
 The jacket on Miz…might be cool.
 I’m not sure though.
 I’d love to be the costume master for a company like this.
 It’s just awesome to get to pick the tights etc for these guys.

 Imagine the memories of all of those various props and clothes in there.
 The ramp is really long so I have time to fill in here.
 We have a Spanish announce team.
 That and King being in a tux are nice things to get thrown out once in awhile.
 Now if only we had some John Wayne cufflinks.
 The arena looks awesome by the way.
 Apparently we’re in Romania for the first time ever tonight.
 Good show to start with I guess.
 Miz and Morrison start us off.